Tips For Choosing An Attorney

 Many lawyers who primarily serve individuals and families are general practitioners with experience in frequently needed legal services such as divorce and family matters; wills and probate; bankruptcy and debt problems; real estate; criminal and/or personal injury.
 Some have a narrower focus.
 Be sure the lawyer you are considering has experience in the area for which you are seeking help.

-Once you've identified some candidates:
+Once you have identified some candidates:

 - Call each attorney on the telephone, describe your legal issue, and find out if he or she handles your situation.